-They could see the searchlight of the navy vessel sweeping the sea behind them.
+hey could see the searchlight of the navy vessel sweeping the sea behind them.
 It was gaining on them but still a mile and a half astern.
 Tadgh could only hope that the officers on board were not using binoculars to look at the Island.